Skip to main content

 Intermediate

-To appreciate the intricacies of peptide access, one must understand the specific legal criteria that must follow.
+To appreciate the intricacies of peptide access, one must understand the specific legal criteria that compounding pharmacies must follow.
 The Food, Drug, and Cosmetic Act (FD&C Act) outlines a clear framework for which bulk drug substances can be used in compounded preparations for patients.
-This framework acts as a gatekeeper, determining the therapeutic tools available to your physician for personalizing your health protocol.
-The status of each peptide within this system is the primary determinant of its availability for men’s health applications.

-An (API), which is the core component of any medication, is permissible for compounding only if it satisfies one of three conditions.
+An active pharmaceutical ingredient (API), which is the core component of any medication, is permissible for compounding only if it satisfies one of three conditions.
 First, it can be a component of an existing FDA-approved drug.
 Second, it may have an official monograph in the United States Pharmacopeia (USP) or National Formulary (NF), which are compendia of quality standards.

 Third, it can appear on a specific list maintained by the FDA, known as the 503A Bulks List.
 If a peptide does not meet any of these criteria, it cannot legally be compounded for human use.
 This system explains why a peptide like Sermorelin, which has been studied and has a history of use, remains available, while others have become restricted.

 How Does the FDA Categorize Peptides for Compounding

-The FDA periodically reviews substances nominated for the and places them into categories.
+The FDA periodically reviews substances nominated for the 503A Bulks List and places them into categories.
 Category 1 includes substances that may be used in compounding while the agency completes its full review.
 Conversely, Category 2 is for substances that the FDA has determined are not eligible for compounding due to various concerns, which can include safety issues or a lack of sufficient data to support their use.

 In September 2023, the FDA moved several popular peptides into Category 2, effectively barring compounding pharmacies from using them.
 This action formalized the impermissibility of compounding with these specific agents.